Score Breakdown by Category

 Health data can trigger HIPAA or state health-privacy rules.
 The consumer ChatGPT is generally not an appropriate place for it.

 These three are among the most widely used consumer AI services.
-On the terms and privacy dimensions I score, my reading is that they are not equal.
-My ToS Watchdog scores, which reflect my opinion under my published methodology: Anthropic 72 (B), OpenAI 55 (C+), Google Gemini 48 (C).
-Each rating is my evaluative read of the company's own published terms and privacy policy, not a statement of objective fact.
+On the terms and privacy dimensions the methodology scores, they are not equal.
+The ToS Watchdog scores, which reflect the methodology's opinion-based read: Anthropic 72 (B), OpenAI 55 (C+), Google Gemini 48 (C).
+Each rating is an evaluative read of the company's own published terms and privacy policy, not a statement of objective fact.

 | Dimension | OpenAI (ChatGPT) | Anthropic (Claude) | Google (Gemini) |